How To Read Greens

 Become One With The Green

-For those that have a hard time seeing what the green will do, feeling what the green does is just as important.
+For those who have a hard time seeing what the green will do, feeling what the green does is just as important.

 Always Be Learning